Approved courses and attendance monitoring requirements

 Study hours are no longer monitored separately.
 Instead, study hours are monitored as part of expected contact events such as lectures, tutorials and seminars.
 Students who are late to an expected contact event by 30 minutes or more are considered to have missed the event.

-Following are some examples of expected contact events and study hours monitoring:
+Below are some examples of expected contact events and study hours monitoring:

 ♦ A student has a 4 hours lecture timetabled and is absent without an approved reason.
 This is 1 missed expected contact.